 Hello!
 As I’m sure is evident, this blog is about the classical guitar.
 More accurately, it’s about my relationship with this instrument, shaped as it is by my commitment to it.
 Here, I will endeavor to share all the ideas, information, ruminations, and philosophy that come up in my daily plunge into the torrent of art, science, faith, tradition, and human experience that is the world of music, as seen through the prism that is the guitar.
 You won’t, however, find much by way of recordings here, unless they’re from a show I’ve written about – I plan on trying to keep this blog more like a diary than a scrapbook; more about the classical guitar (and my daily experience of it) than merely featuring it.
-To watch clips of me on stage, please take a look at my youtube channel.
+To watch clips of me playing, please take a look at my Youtube channel and my page on Instagram.
 But I will try to let on where and when I’m playing in public next (it’s always nice to meet guitar afficionados, and to play for people who know what they’re getting into!), and put up materials (programs, program notes etc) in case they could be of use to anyone.

 As to my background, I did not arrive at where I am today by the usual means.
 I am therefore doubly thankful to be here – triply thankful, when I consider the fact that I have experienced and overcome focal dystonia in my right hand.
 I didn’t attend a traditional conservatory, or devote four years to a B Mus (Performance).
 Instead, by the luck of my stars I grew up immersed in classical music.
 When I was a tyke, I kicked up a fuss when I didn’t get Rossini with dinner.
 I got busted in Taekwondo class for singing Verdi while kicking at someone.
 Strange kid – yes, I know.
-The point is, the music has always spoken to me – and when I first signed up for guitar lessons, aged eight, colors, dynamics, and interpretation went without saying from the very beginning.
+The point is, the music has always spoken to me – and when I first signed up for guitar lessons, aged eight, the inseparability of colours, dynamics, and interpretation, from accuracy and technical proficiency in effective playing were evident to me from the very beginning.
 I was fortunate enough to have good teachers throughout my childhood, and even luckier to interact with great guitarists and very supportive peers in music while at university, where I studied psychology.
 More recently, I have benefited immeasurably from masterclasses and other interactions with phenomenal artistes, some of whom I am now deeply honoured to call my colleagues and my friends.
 But most of all, my biggest hat tip must be to my supportive family, who gave me time to do what I needed to in order to develop the ability to communicate through the instrument.

 Towards the end of 2014, I developed a crippling case of focal dystonia in my right hand.
 I persevered in seeking a solution and overcame it the following summer.
 I owe my insight into, and resolution of the problem to the extreme good fortune of having been in the right place at the right time, so to speak, both academically and experientially.
 I happen to have a degree in psychology, and so was of a mind to (and was able to) seek out, interpret, and apply the best research in the field, and my first ever job happens to have been an apprenticeship with a world champion bodybuilder who trained high level athletes, from whom I gained a decent understanding of kinesiology.
 As a musician figuring out a neurological condition that affects task-specific fine motor control, I couldn’t have planned to be better equipped than that!
 I now use this chance synergy between psychology, sports science, and music to help other musicians overcome focal hand dystonia.
 Drop me a line by email if you’d like to know more. (my email address is listed below)